fxfactorial/opam-ios/README.md

 # Acknowledgments

-The real heroes are Gerd Stolpmann, awesome guys at Psellos.com; special shout out to Jeffrey Scofield.
+The real heroes are Gerd Stolpmann, awesome guys at Psellos.com;
+special shout out to Jeffrey Scofield.

+Also thanks to @whitequark for his `opam-android` repo.
+Although I ended up going in a different approach, his repo was a great starting point for me.